Fiserv/AccessOne/docs/getting-started/preview-and-publish-content/preview-and-publish.md

 ## Documentation Quickstart Guide

-Want to publish documentation?
-This quick start guide will provide you with the necessary steps to get you from API Specification to ready-to-publish API Documentation in 5 minutes flat.
+Want to preview/publish documentation?
+This quick start guide will provide you with the necessary steps to get you from API Specification to ready-to-preview/publish API Documentation in 5 minutes flat.

 ## 1. Open Fiserv Portal Stoplight